Aaron Judge: 2017: Rookie of the Year

-With the Yankees finishing the year with a 91–71 record, the team clinched a Wild Card in the 2017 postseason.
+With the Yankees finishing the year with a 91–71 record, the team clinched a Wild Card in the postseason.
 During the Wild Card Game against the Minnesota Twins, Judge hit a home run en route to an 8–4 Yankees victory.
 In Game 3 of the AL Division Series (ALDS), Judge robbed Francisco Lindor of a home run, preserving the tie game.
 Judge struck out 16 times in the series, setting an ALDS record.
 After the Yankees defeated the Cleveland Indians in the ALDS, Judge hit three home runs for the Yankees in the AL Championship Series (ALCS).
 He also robbed Yulieski Gurriel of a potential home run in the Yankees' Game 7 ALCS loss to the Houston Astros.
 He finished with 27 strikeouts in the postseason, a major league record at the time.
 (Note: This record was broken by Cody Bellinger in game 7 of the 2017 World Series just 11 days later.)

 End-of-season awards for Judge included selection as an outfielder on Baseball Americas All-MLB Team, the Players Choice Award for Outstanding AL Rookie, and a Silver Slugger Award.
 Judge was unanimously voted as the AL Rookie of the Year.
 He went on to finish second in the voting for the AL Most Valuable Player Award to Jose Altuve, receiving two out of 30 first place votes.

 On November 21, it was revealed that Judge had undergone arthroscopic surgery in his left shoulder for a cartilage cleanup, an injury dating back to April of that year.

 2018

 On March 31, Judge made his first career start at center field in the majors.
 At 6 ft 7 in tall and weighing 282 lb, he became the tallest and heaviest player in baseball history to play the position.

 Batting .277 with 25 home runs and 58 RBIs, Judge was named a starting outfielder for the All-Star Game.
 Judge hit a solo home run off National League starter Max Scherzer.

 On July 26, a 93 mph fastball by Kansas City Royals pitcher Jakob Junis hit Judge on his right wrist and he left the game.
 Later, an MRI/CT scan revealed that he suffered a fractured ulnar styloid bone in his wrist.
 No surgery was required, and initial reports gave a three-week timetable for Judge to recover.
 The injury took longer to heal than expected, with Judge missing close to two months.
 On September 18, Judge returned to the starting lineup.
-Judge finished the season with a .278 batting average, 27 home runs, and 67 RBIs in 112 games.
-The Yankees beat the Oakland A's in the Wild Card Game but were defeated, three games to one, by the Red Sox in the ALDS.
+He finished the season with a .278 batting average, 27 home runs, and 67 RBIs in 112 games.
+The Yankees beat the Oakland Athletics in the Wild Card Game but were defeated, three games to one, by the Red Sox in the ALDS.